intel/QAT_Engine/README.md

     For example if you cloned the OpenSSL* Github* repository from within `/` then you would use the following setting:
     --with-openssl_dir=/openssl

-Mandatory (when using the Intel&reg; QAT Driver HW Version 1.6)

---enable-qat16_driver/--disable-qat16_driver
-    Enable/Disable linking against the Intel(R) QAT Driver HW Version 1.6.
-If linking against the Intel(R) QAT Driver HW Version 1.6 then this option must be enabled (disabled by default).

 Mandatory (when using the Intel&reg; Crypto Multi-buffer Library)